Setting targets and key performance indicators

 Business plan template

-Get focussed and organised with our business plan template that includes some helpful hints as well as details of what to include in it.
+Get focused and organised with our business plan template that includes some helpful hints as well as details of what to include in it.

 Strategic planning: the basics